mattmakai/fullstackpython.com/content/posts/190626-dev-led-sales-startups.markdown

 For example, when Twilio started the SMS API, 2-factor authentication was rare.
 The ease of integrating the API to send unique codes to pre-qualified phone numbers to enhance security beyond a password became a new use case for the company to sell to customers.
-It was developers who came up with the use case and deserve the credit for figuring out what was valuable about an SMS API.
+Developers came up with the use case and deserve the credit for figuring out what was valuable about an SMS API.
 </p>